-This leaflet aims to give a brief overview of the various types of cancer of the brain (brain tumours).
+This leaflet aims to give a brief overview of the various types of brain tumours.
 The treatment and outlook vary greatly, depending on factors such as the type of tumour and the location in the brain.

 Understanding the brain